Brooks D. Simpson: Career

-After working three years as an assistant editor for The Papers of Andrew Johnson, based at the University of Tennessee-Knoxville, Simpson joined the faculty at Wofford College in Spartanburg, South Carolina, in 1987.
+After working three years as an assistant editor for The Papers of Andrew Johnson, based at the University of Tennessee, Simpson joined the faculty at Wofford College in Spartanburg, South Carolina, in 1987.
 Three years later, in 1990, he migrated west to Arizona State University, where he presently teaches.
 Currently he divides his time between Barrett, The Honors College at ASU and the College of Integrative Sciences and Arts.

-Simpson is the author of six books, the coauthor of two more, and the editor or coeditor of eight other books.
+Simpson is the author of seven books, the coauthor of two more, and the editor or coeditor of eight other books.
 He is perhaps best known for his work on Ulysses S. Grant, including Let Us Have Peace: Ulysses S. Grant and the Politics of War and Reconstruction, 1861-1868 (1991), and Ulysses S. Grant: Triumph over Adversity, 1822-1865 (2000).
 The latter was a New York Times Notable Book and a Choice Outstanding Academic Title for 2000.
 He has appeared several times on C-SPAN, as well as on PBS's American Experience.
 In 2009 the U.S. State Department asked him to travel to Turkey for two weeks to lecture on Abraham Lincoln and Barack Obama in historical context.